 Saute the mushrooms, season with salt, pepper and fresh thyme.
 Add the onions to the mix.

 Toss the mushroom onion mixture with the toasted bread.

 Add the crispy bacon to it if you want.
 Combine it with the egg mixture, add the goat cheese and place it right in the oven, or refrigerate it until morning.

 If refrigerating overnight, make sure to pull the strata out of the fridge and let it come to room temperature first before placing it in the oven, to help ensure even baking.

 Bake it covered for the first 35 minutes, then uncovered for last 30 minutes.
 When it comes out, it will be puffed and golden, crispy on the outside and moist and creamy inside.

 Breakfast Strata with Caramelized Onion, Mushrooms & Thyme

 - Prep Time: 20 mins

 Baked Egg Casserole (called Breakfast Strata) with mushrooms, caramelized onions, goat cheese and thyme, perfect for the holidays.
 Make it ahead!

-- 1 loaf crusty sourdough or french bread
+- 1 loaf crusty sourdough or french bread, about 8 cups cubed

 - 4–5 slices bacon (optional)